 Generic Name: dicyclomine

-Note: This page contains information about the side effects of dicyclomine.
-Some of the dosage forms included on this document may not apply to the brand name Bentyl Syrup.
+Note: This document contains side effect information about dicyclomine.
+Some of the dosage forms listed on this page may not apply to the brand name Bentyl Syrup.

 For the Consumer

 Applies to dicyclomine: oral capsules and tablets, oral solution, parenteral injection

 Most adverse effects are manifestations of pharmacologic effects at muscarinic-cholinergic receptors and usually are reversible when therapy is discontinued.